Post job

 A cashier associate is responsible for greeting customers and processing their purchases, ensuring speed and accuracy.
 There are also instances when a cashier associate must offer special promotions or products, replace goods when there are defects, and obtain necessary codes when the product fails to register.
 Although a cashier associate handles the cash register and cash flow most of the time, they can also have tasks related to maintaining the sales floor's cleanliness.
 Furthermore, should there be any urgent issues, it is crucial to immediately reach out to a manager or supervisor.

 These skill sets are where the common ground ends though.
-A service cashier responsibility is more likely to require skills like "english language," "credit card payments," "cash handling," and "phone calls."
-Whereas a cashier/merchandiser requires skills like "store shelves," "loss prevention," "planograms," and "pallet jack."
-Just by understanding these different skills you can see how different these careers are.
+The responsibilities of a service cashier are more likely to require skills like "english language," "credit card payments," "cash handling," and "phone calls."
+On the other hand, a job as a cashier/merchandiser requires skills like "store shelves," "loss prevention," "planograms," and "pallet jack."
+As you can see, what employees do in each career varies considerably.

 On average, cashiers/merchandiser reach similar levels of education than service cashiers.
 Cashiers/merchandiser are 0.1% more likely to earn a Master's Degree and 0.3% less likely to graduate with a Doctoral Degree.